Hi friend and Welcome!

 A headphone that is as faithful and accurate to the original recording as anything else in existence.
 Great sound-stage, use of silence and clarity, as well as a very durable and comfortable phone overall.
 May be a bit too bright in the high end, and generally boring and clinical for some.
 All flaws are revealed when you put these on!

 It has been said that the HD 800’s are like living with a genius.
 They will give you a newfound appreciation for all of your music, new and old.
 The downside is that they will also reveal every flaw in said music.
-You know, stuff like warts and other imperfections 😛
+You know, stuff like warts and other imperfections.

-If you need only the finest in audiophile quality, and will settle for nothing less, the HD 800’s are about the best headphone that money can buy.
-The reason is because they reproduce the sound that you hear in it’s most natural state.
+If you need only the finest in audiophile quality and will settle for nothing less, the HD 800’s are about the best headphone that money can buy.
+The reason is that they reproduce the sound that you hear in its most natural state.
 They are meant to deliver results that you might only hear if you were actually standing right in front of the artist or band.
 They are truly a revolutionary pair of cans, but there is no going back once you hear them.
 Their sound-stage is almost impeccable, and as far as imaging goes, they cannot be topped.
 Just be aware that they are very amp finicky, so the right setup will most definitely dictate how good they will sound to your ears!
 They are also pretty harsh in the treble range, and a tube amp is highly recommended.